Home » Aging with a Disability

 Aging with a Disability

-Due to advancements in many areas of our lives, aging with a disability may not be as difficult or challenging as it was in previous times.
+Due to advancements in many areas of our lives, aging with a disability may not be as challenging as it was in previous times.
 Science, medicine, technology, and civil rights have all combined to provide people with disabilities a more equitable place in society, and a more comfortable way of living.
-Some of the ways in which people with disabilities have experienced practical and valuable changes in their lives are:
+Some of how people with disabilities have experienced practical and valuable changes in their lives are:

 It is valuable to note here that the subject of aging with a disability is still a relatively new one in the world of research.
-In fact, it is only fifteen years ago that the subject was considered one of importance.
+It is only fifteen years ago that the subject was considered one of importance.

 A LOOK AT THE RESEARCH